Developing a strong foundation is critical in helping you successfully and consistently manage type 1 diabetes (T1D).

 Exercise

-• Set realistic goals and don’t try to do too much too quickly.
+• Try to find physical activities you find fun, set realistic goals, and don’t try to do too much too quickly!

 • Consult a doctor or Certified Diabetes Care and Education Specialist (CDCES) about adjusting insulin levels around your exercise routine and keep them updated on any changes to your fitness regimen.